robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 ### <a name="ssh-access"></a>Acesso SSH

 Por motivos de segurança, o acesso de porta SSH é negado por uma regra de segurança de grupo de rede por padrão.
-Para acessar as instâncias de máquina virtual na rede POA, você precisará alterar essa regra para \"permitir\"
+To access the virtual machine instances in the PoA network, you'll need to change this rule to \"Allow\"

 1. Comece na seção Visão geral do grupo de recursos implantados do portal do Azure.